 remote Australia means the area classified as Remote or Very Remote Australia under the ABS Remoteness Structure.

+replacement industry guideline means a guideline, published by Australian Telecommunications Alliance Ltd, that is expressed to replace the whole of the guideline titled G557:2026 Location Information for Emergency Calls.

+Note 1: A replacement of a part of G557:2026 Location Information for Emergency Calls (rather than the whole of that guideline) is an amendment of that guideline.

+Note 2: This definition does not apply to a guideline that replaces a replacement industry guideline.

 satellite service means a carriage service where customer equipment used in connection with the supply of the service communicates directly with a satellite-based facility.

 Note: A satellite service may be used to provide a fixed or public mobile telecommunications service to an end-user.